Fire safety (general)

-The fire precautions needed used to be specified in the fire certificate.
-With the demise of this document it is now up to the responsible person to determine the appropriate fire precautions as a result of their fire risk assessment.
+It is up to the nominated person to determine the appropriate fire precautions as a result of their Fire Risk Assessment.

-The guidance publication, Do You Have Paying Guests? is available on the Gov.uk website and provides advice tailored specifically for B&Bs, guest houses and self-catering properties.
-It is designed to encourage compliance, by giving the owners of these businesses practical advice on reducing fire risks in their establishments.
-It explains the risk assessment process, sets out sources of further advice and guidance and offers some practical information for owners on what may represent appropriate and proportionate fire safety measures in these types of premises.
+For accommodation businesses, the guidance publication Making your small paying guest accommodation safe from fire is available on the Gov.uk website.
+It provides advice tailored specifically to B&Bs, guest houses and self-catering propertieslocated either on the ground floor, or the ground and first floor, providing sleeping accommodation for a maximum of 10 persons, with no more than four bedrooms on the first floor.
+It is designed to encourage compliance, by giving businesses practical advice on reducing fire risks in their establishments.
+It explains the risk assessment process, sets out sources of further advice and guidance and contains detailed information on the types of fire safety measures appropriate for different accommodation types.

 The fire protection provisions will vary according to the particular premises but should include the following: